chrisparnin/EngineeringBasics/Setup.md

 * nodejs
 * python2

-Tip: If you install Git on Windows, make sure to have add the git utils to your PATH.
-This will access to many GNU commands in Windows.
+Tip: If you install Git on Windows, make sure to add git util bins to your PATH.
+This provide will access to many GNU commands in Windows.

 ## Optional: Make Windows Just as Awesome